 - a.
 Cultural differences.
 Cultural differences include variances in consumer tastes and preferences, as well as differences in business customs.
 As such, Samsung will need to respond to the variance in customer preferences between countries and learn to conduct business in accordance with local expectations. - b.
+National infrastructure.
+This includes differences in technical standards (e.g., voltage, TV broadcast, etc.) and distribution channels (e.g., supermarkets, malls or home appliance stores). - c.
 Government demands.
 These include national laws and regulations, as well as host country pressures and demands.
-As such, Samsung will need to abide by the unique set of national laws and regulations in each of its markets and to satisfy the demands of each host country's government. - c.
+As such, Samsung will need to abide by the unique set of national laws and regulations in each of its markets and to satisfy the demands of each host country's government. - d.
 Local competitors.
 Host country competitors may appeal to consumers' sense of patriotism when competing against foreign products.
 As such, Samsung will encounter this competitive pressure when competing against U.S. home appliance manufacturers in the U.S. or against Japanese home appliance manufacturers in Japan.

-32. Briefly describe the worldwide innovation and learning force that Microsoft encounters.
+28. Briefly describe the worldwide innovation and learning force that Microsoft encounters.